 Books for Conservation

-A partnership between the World Land Trust and NHBS - Everything for wildlife, science & environment
+A partnership between World Land Trust and NHBS - Everything for wildlife, science & environment (2002 - 2015)

-- The WLT regularly receives donations of used and slightly damaged books from the NHBS;
+- WLT regularly received donations of used and slightly damaged books from the NHBS

-- These books are added to the Books for Conservation catalogue;
+- These books were added to the Books for Conservation catalogue

-- When the WLT receives an application the NGO is evaluated to check their eligibility to receive books;
+- When WLT received an application the NGO was evaluated to check its eligibility to receive books

-- The organisation must also have a means of personally couriering the books to their intended destination which will be evaluated by WLT;
+- The organisation also had to have a means of personally couriering the books to their intended destination

-- The NGO will then be sent the current book catalogue;
+- The NGO was then sent the current book catalogue

-- Once the organisation has selected their books, their collection will be organised.
+- Once the organisation had selected their books, collection was organised

-Already we have been able to assist most of our programme partners with vital reference books as well as other organisations as widely scattered as Brazil, Bolivia, China, Ecuador, Ghana, India, Mauritius, Mozambique and Turkey, with each consignment averaging a commercial value of around US$200.
+WLT was able to assist most of its programme partners with important reference books.
+Other organisations also benefited and books were dispatched across wide areas of the world, including Brazil, Bolivia, China, Ecuador, Ghana, India, Mauritius, Mozambique and Turkey.
+Each consignment had an average commercial value of around US$200.

-“Finding foreign scientific literature is really a problem in the countries of the former USSR, therefore the books we got from you are indeed of large importance for rising level of knowledge as well as for running several current projects.”
+“Finding foreign scientific literature is really a problem in the countries of the former USSR; therefore the books we got from you are indeed of large importance for increasing levels of knowledge, as well as for running several current projects.”

 Working Group on Waders, Moscow